How to freelance in Germany in 2026: registration, tax, VAT, social security, invoicing, payments, visas, and misclassification risk.

 Freiberufler are liberal-profession freelancers, while Gewerbe covers commercial business activity.
 The distinction affects trade registration, trade tax, chamber membership, and sometimes client procurement.
 Your activity determines the category; you do not simply choose the label.

 Yes.
 Germany-based freelancers generally pay income tax on profit.
 Commercial businesses may also pay trade tax.
-VAT may apply unless the small-business exemption or another rule applies.
-Health insurance and social-security/pension questions must be handled separately.
+VAT may apply unless the small-business exemption, reverse charge, non-EU place-of-supply treatment, or another rule applies.
+Health insurance, statutory pension/KSK/professional-fund questions, EÜR, annual income-tax filing, VAT returns, and recurring declarations must be handled separately.

 BMF's 2026 VAT materials refer to the section 19 UStG limits: prior-year domestic turnover not exceeding EUR 25,000 and current-year turnover not exceeding EUR 100,000.
 If you exceed the applicable limit or opt out of the exemption, you may need to charge VAT and file VAT returns.